A School Age Payment, is a £250 payment made around the time a child normally starts Primary 1 to help with the costs of a child starting school.

 - Working Tax Credit

-- You would also be eligible if you are 18 or 19, in full time education or training and dependent on someone else like a parent or carer who is claiming child benefit, child tax credit, pension credit or universal credit for you
+- you are 18 or 19, in full time education or training and dependent on someone else like a parent or carer who is claiming child benefit, child tax credit, pension credit or universal credit for you.

 How many children qualify for School Age Payment in each family?